wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 	<img src="images/accessibility-guidelines/post_actions.png" width="300">

 	Even though it's not the most visually appealing dialog, it doesn't need to be since it's for TalkBack.
-Navigating these actions are as easy as swiping left or right and making a selection.
+Navigating these actions is as easy as swiping left or right and making a selection.

 * Once the dialog has been implemented, you need to add custom accessibility actions.
 You can either override two methods on the `View` or set your own `AccessibilityDelegate`.
 Below are the two methods that are important for providing the accessibility framework with details about the actions and telling it what to do when an action is triggered using TalkBack.
 	(N.B The code below is for example purposes and doesn't reflect methods or behavior in the actual codebase)